 - Dry, irritated eyes and sensitivity to light

 - Dryness in your mouth and esophagus, which can lead to sores

 - Thick, darkened skin, brittle nails, and hair loss

 GVHD is broken into different stages and grades based on how bad the symptoms are.
 These stages and grades help doctors decide how to treat it and can be a sign of how likely you are to recover.

-But with GVHD, donor cells can attack your healthy cells as if they were bacteria or a virus.
+But with GVHD, donor immune cells can attack your healthy cells as if they were bacteria or a virus.

 - Your age (the older you are, the higher your chances of getting it)

 - Donated material that contains a lot of the kind of white blood cells known as T cells